BinDong314/TensorSearch/README.md

 # TensorSearch

-This repo contains the code developed by the below research paper.
+This repo contains the code developed for the below research paper.
+It needs further cleanup and debug work to make it better.
 Please drop Bin Dong (dbin@lbl.gov) a message if you need help with the usage of the code.

 ```